saadqu/legal-mation/README.md

 ## Further Plan

-I am planning to add more tests into it along with `RTK Query` I did test firstly using `React Query library` it was working, but after moving to `RTK Query` some of the tests are failing.
-Will soon chnage the logic to `RTK Query` so that's why there is still some functions left which are based on `React Query library`.
+I am planning to add more tests and integrate `RTK Query` tests.
+Initially, I tested using the `React Query library`, and everything worked.
+However, after switching to `RTK Query`, some tests started failing.
+I will soon update the logic to fully utilize `RTK Query`, which is why some functions still rely on the `React Query library`.